gboncoffee/song/README.md

 wouldn't be the key itself.
 All values in this line are integers.

-Example, the example music in the repo (named "cdef", tuned to 440hz, in C, fourth octave, aligned to half a second, with the major scale):
+Example, the example music in the repo (named "cdef", tuned to 440hz, in C, aligned to half a second, with the major scale):

 ```
 cdef
-440.0 0 4 0.5
+440.0 0 0.5
 7 0 2 4 5 7 9 11
 ```